infsci2560sp17/full-stack-web-dawn-llp/README.md

 - [Thymleaf](http://www.thymeleaf.org/) - Thymeleaf is a modern server-side Java template engine for both web and standalone environments.
 - [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
 - [Bootstrap](http://getbootstrap.com/getting-started/) - Bootstrap is a free and open-source front-end web framework for designing websites and web applications.
 It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+- [Gson](https://sites.google.com/site/gson/gson-user-guide) - Gson is a Java library that can be used to convert Java Objects into their JSON representation.
+- [Thumbnailator](http://projects.coobird.net/thumbnailator) - Using Thumbnailator simplifies the process of resizing images.